brainiac19/GenshinFish/README.md

 It doesn't take too beefy of a PC to run, but if you can't stay at 60 FPS while running this, consider changing the *update_sleep_time* value in config.json, but keep it under 0.2.
 And if it's still laggy, or losing control sometimes, then prob better just fish it yourself.

+## Update v0.0.4
+Value adjustment to cope with different lighting conditions.
+I only tested dark environment with v0.0.3.

+New strategy to reduce the time to locate progress bar before the control loop.
+In my case, 0.23s to 0.08s.

 ## Update v0.0.3
 Fixed some unstable occasions.